xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 Sadly the Azure Portal won't allow direct use of the backup file we created, so we need to add it to the the ARM template ourselves.

-We can follow these steps: [https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-deploy-sql-extensions-bacpac#edit-the-template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-deploy-sql-extensions-bacpac#edit-the-template)
+We can follow the steps below which are derived from this guide: [https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-deploy-sql-extensions-bacpac#edit-the-template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-deploy-sql-extensions-bacpac#edit-the-template)

 1. Add the following to `parameters` in `template.json`: